 This article describes how to create and configure a SQL database for use with EasyMatch QC.
 A working knowledge of SQL server is recommended for performing these steps.
-A copy of SQL Server (Microsoft SQL Server is typical) should be installed first followed by EasyMatch QC, as described in the EasyMatch QC Installation Guide
+A copy of SQL Server (Microsoft SQL Server) should be installed first followed by EasyMatch QC, as described in the EasyMatch QC Installation Guide

 - In SQL Server, select File > Open and choose to open the script file from the location

 For 32 bit OS: “C:\Program Files\HunterLab\EasyMatchQC\SQL Database Script\EZMQC.sql”

 For 64 bit OS: “C:\Program Files (x86)\HunterLab\EasyMatchQC\SQL Database Script\EZMQC.sql”

 This is the location of the file if you installed EasyMatch QC to the default folder.
 If you installed elsewhere, you will find the SQL Database Script subfolder in your installation folder.

 - Execute the ‘EZMQC.sql’ script file and the EasyMatch QC SQL database will be created.

 - You can use the SQL Server to view this database and see that tables have been created within it.

 - In the Tree View, expand the Security Branch.

 - Right-click on Security > Logins and choose New Login.